CiiDub/cursor_tricks/Readme.md

 ```

 Currently the script will close a tag in these doc types : HTML, XML, Ruby in HTML, PHP in HTML.
 Your “_Language in HTML_” can be added pretty easy.
 Add it to  _markup\_docs_ a list set near the top of the script (line 31).

 The __Cleaver Indent__ script was inspired by this: [Smart New Line](http://www.angelwatt.com/words/2011/04/11/bbedit-smart-newline-open-line/).
 I was actually shopping for something ruby specific but ran across this.
 I was impressed by how flexible it was. _Smart New Line_ does more than my script, such as incrementing numbered list.
 It’s pretty cool and you should check it out, but it doesn’t quite fit for me.

 I use auto-pairing for bracket characters.
 I wanted my script to know when the cursor was wrapped.

 Also I wanted it to fit with BBedits __New Line After Paragraph__.
-It uses the key-command _command return_ and will make a new line without disturbing the current line / paragraph.
+It uses the key-command _command ↵_ and will make a new line without disturbing the current line / paragraph.
 Kind of jumping you down there.

-I set __Clever Indent__ to _command ⌥ return_.
+I set __Clever Indent__ to __⌘  ⌥ ↵__.
 It’s function is to encapsulate.
-So “__{}__” from a Javascript function, ” __do end__” from a Ruby block, or  a new line with and indent with Python or Haml.
+So “_{}_” from a Javascript function, ” _do end_” from a Ruby block, or  a new line with and indent with Python or Haml.
 It might make sense for it to indent and name a new section of an outline but not to increment a flat list.

 The script doesn’t just insert text but inserts a BBedit clipping.
 It’s useful because I can take advantage of clippings features.
 Such as the #INDENT# placeholder, so I don’t have to be concerned with capturing the current lines leading whitespace.